 Director: Claudio Lomnitz, Campbell Family Professor of Anthropology

-The Institute of Latin American Studies would like to thank our patrons for their generosity and support of Mexican studies at Columbia University:
+The Center for Mexican Studies would like to thank our patrons for their generosity and support in launching the Center at Columbia University:

 INCA Investments, FL

 Consulado General de México en Nueva York

 Jorge Suárez-Vélez, SP Family Office, NY